openkfw/TruBudget/doc/tutorials/installation/bare-metal-installation.md

-# Installing TruBudget Directly on a Machine
+# Installing EEPPortal Directly on a Machine

-The following section describes how to install the software needed to run TruBudget directly on Debian/Ubuntu/Fedora machines without the use of Docker, Docker-Compose or Kubernetes (also called _installing bare metal_).
+The following section describes how to install the software needed to run EEPPortal directly on Debian/Ubuntu/Fedora machines without the use of Docker, Docker-Compose or Kubernetes (also called _installing bare metal_).

 This guide will setup the following components: